sunny/edith/README.markdown

 Contributing
 ------------

-You are welcome to contribute by adding issues and forking the code on the [Github page for Edith](https://github.com/sunny/edith).
-Yay!
+You are welcome to contribute by adding issues and [forking the code on Github](https://github.com/sunny/edith).

 Licence
 -------

-Edith is released under the [http://www.opensource.org/licenses/MIT](MIT License).
+Edith is released under the [MIT License](http://www.opensource.org/licenses/MIT).